GraemeMalcolm/data-stuff/01-batch-v-stream.md

 ![Cars being counted in a parking lot](media/batch.png)

-If the road is buy, with a large number of cars driving along at frequent intervals, this approach may be impractical; and note that you don't get any results until you have collected all of the cars and counted them.
+If the road is busy, with a large number of cars driving along at frequent intervals, this approach may be impractical; and note that you don't get any results until you have collected all of the cars and counted them.

 A better approach might be to apply a *stream* processing approach, by counting the cars in realtime as they pass: